Figuring out how to learn German can be a tough nut to crack.

 UPDATE: I highly recommend this German course for anyone starting out with German (it’s the most comprehensive one I’ve used).

-Learning the German alphabet (“Das Alphabet”)
+How to learn the German alphabet (“Das Alphabet”)

 Rap Art Schule makes learning the German alphabet more fun than I could have ever imagined.